¿What is a Debtors List?

 That is to say, in this list we can see if an individual or company was granted a financial product, e.g. a credit, and the funds have not been returned to the bank within the agreed time period, thus generating a debt.

 Debtors lists are used by banks and other credit institutions in their analysis of granting a customer a credit or any other type of financing.

-Default registers are also used by companies to guarantee their commercial agreements with customers or suppliers.
+Payment default registers are also used by companies to guarantee their trade agreements with customers or suppliers.

 What are the different types of debtors lists?

 Spanish National Association of Finance Companies

 It is one of the largest delinquency files in Spain.
 It contains all the most up-to-date information on corporate payment defaults with financial entities and other sectors.